 11. Take a road trip to La Guajira, South America’s northern tip

 After the lush plantations of the coffee region, La Guajira is an assault on the senses.
-This arid desert peninsula that spears out into the Caribbean Sea on the very tip of the South American continent is home to some of the country’s most dramatic terrain.
+This arid desert peninsula that spears out into the Caribbean Sea on the northern edge of the South American continent is home to some of the country’s most dramatic terrain.

 The main attractions include the glorious ocher sand dunes of Punta Gallinas and Cabo de la Vela, which has ideal conditions for windsurfing and kitesurfing.
 Although independent travel is possible, it’s easiest to organize a tour from the regional capital, Riohacha.

-Another site believed to have been built by the same culture is Tierradentro, also worth visiting if you’re in the area.
-This vast necropolis is believed to have been built between 600 and 900 CE and contains 162 enormous burial chambers whose walls are decorated with remarkably well-preserved and extremely complex geometric designs.
+Not too far away, another mysterious pre-Columbian site is Tierradentro, also worth visiting for archaeology buffs.
+This vast necropolis is believed to have been built between 600 and 900 CE and contains more than 150 enormous burial chambers whose walls are decorated with remarkably well-preserved complex geometric designs.

-13. Sleep in a rustic thatch roof cabin in Parque Nacional Natural Tayrona
+13. Sleep in a rustic cabin in Parque Nacional Natural Tayrona

 Want to kick back and enjoy Colombia’s wealth of gorgeous beaches?
 For sunseekers, swimmers and snorkelers alike, Parque Nacional Natural Tayrona on the country’s Caribbean coast is a real paradise, where white-sand beaches are lapped by crystalline waters and enclosed by tropical jungle filled with monkeys, toucans and wild cats.